01 of 14

 Take a Driving Tour

 You can see a lot on a drive through Joshua Tree.
-Our recommended driving tour starts on the next page and its fun to look through, even if you can't go there to see the place in person.
+Our recommended driving tour, below, is fun to look through, even if you can't go there to see the place in person.

 The route starts on the south side of the park at the Cottonwood Spring Visitor Center and exits through the town of Joshua Tree.
 It will take at least 4 hours to see the park on a leisurely drive, stopping only for short walks and taking photographs.
 Bring food and water because you won't find them in the park.